 - Youth Development Instructor, YMCA of Metropolitan Chicago

 Unique Skills and Competencies Heading link

-In addition to the foundation set of skills and competencies you will gain in any liberal arts and science major, there are also unique skills and perspectives you gain from your Psychology major.
+In addition to the foundational set of skills and competencies you will acquire in any liberal arts and science major, there are also unique skills and perspectives you gain from your psychology major.
 Review the list below to learn more:

 - General understanding of human behavior and psychology as a scientific endeavor

 - Understand research strategies and methods as they relate to the scientific method in psychology

 - Ability to design, conduct, analyze, and present research

 - Ability to conduct literature reviews, write scholarly research papers, summaries, etc.